-If the Group Executive Committee is included in the suspension, this must be specified and the District Trustee Board will be responsible for the administration of Group property and finance during the period of suspension.
+If the Group Trustee Board is included in the suspension, this must be specified and the District Trustee Board must be responsible for the administration of Group property and finance during the period of suspension.

-The Group Scout Council will be included in the suspension only if there are special reasons and then only with the approval of the County Commissioner.
+The Group Scout Council are included in the suspension only if there are special reasons and then only with the approval of the County Commissioner.